gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 in other joint types.
 See the following example for an illustration of the joint pose.

-Some joint types allow degrees of freedom along a specified axis.
+Some joint types allow degrees of freedom along a specified axis;
-Consider body-fixed coordinate frames attached to the parent and child links that coincide with the joint frame `J` when the model is in its initial configuration.
-For descriptive purposes,
+the following frames are denoted:

-the frame attached to the parent link is termed the joint's fixed frame `Jf`, and the frame attached to the child link is termed the joint's mobilized frame `Jm`.
+* `Jf` is a frame attached to the parent link.
+* `Jm` is a mobilized frame attached to the child link.
-The specification is clear that these frames are all coincident in the initial configuration `q0`: `J = Jf(q0) = Jm(q0) = J0`.
-The specification is ambiguous about the definition of `J` after joint motion, whether it follows `Jf` or `Jm`.
+* `J` is the joint frame.
+  The spec is ambiguous about this frame after motion; however, at the initial configuration (`q0`), the frames
+  `J`, `Jf`, and `Jm` are all coincident.

 For a revolute joint, the rotational axis is specified by a unit Vector3 in the `<xyz>` tag under the `<axis>` element, which is constant in both the `Jf` and `Jm` frames.